 Dear Future Wolves and Parents,

 The high school years are four of the most significant and memorable years of a young woman's life.
-Whether you’re getting ready to enter high school, or you’re considering a transfer from another high school, we understand you are facing a very important decision.
+Whether your daughter is getting ready to enter high school, or she's considering a transfer from another high school, we understand you are facing a very important decision.
 As you consider your options, we are here to answer any questions you may have about Mercy McAuley, the admissions process, and everything in between!

 I am happy to talk with you more about Mercy McAuley and the incredible value of a Mercy education.
 My door is always open to you, whether you’d like to attend a recruitment event, schedule a personal visit, ask questions about the admissions process, or simply talk via phone.
 I look forward to meeting you and your family soon!

 Mercy McAuley High School admits students of any race, color, national and ethnic origin, and guarantees all the rights, privileges, programs and activities generally accorded or made available to students at the school.
 It does not discriminate on the basis of race, color, national and ethnic origin in the administration of its education policies, admission policies, scholarship programs, and athletic and